KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Stiff Systems
-Stiff systems are diffifult to define[11], but loosely, they converge to a steady state very quickly compared to the timescale of the interval of integration $x\in[a,b]$ [8].
+Stiff systems are diffifult to define [11], but loosely, they converge to a steady state very quickly compared to the timescale of the interval of integration $x\in[a,b]$ [8].
 Stiff systems are very well-conditioned [6], but due to the nature of their stiffness, they require arbitrarily small step sizes when using explicit methods.
 For any reasonable step size, the integration method is ill-conditioned.
 For this reason implicit methods are typically preferred for stiff systems.
 Recall that implicit methods are unconditionally stable.
 Generally, it is much faster to compute one step using an explicit method than an implicit method, but for the same amount of error, the step size is significantly smaller for the explicit method.
 Thus, it is faster to compute using an implicit method.
 Explicit methods can be used for stiff problems, but it is impractical to use a constant step size when integrating.

 ## Practical Use
-Runge-Kutta
+Runge-Kutta [3] [6]

 IMEX

-managing local error
+managing local error [10] [6]

 It is not expensive to estimate local error, so it is common practice to track local error.
 This is useful because then we can vary step size throughout the solution and not have to run the smallest step size for the entire interval [8,pg48].
 This is especially useful for stiff problems where an explicit method would typically be very expensive.